RobotCasserole1736/RobotCasserole1736.github.io/index.md

 Full-team meetings will be conducted **virtually**.

 We are currently working on plans to meet in small groups with approprate safety measures.
-Team Calendar and meeting information will be provided to students as the offseason progresses.
+Team Calendar will be updated, and meeting information will be provided to students as the offseason progresses.

 Thank you for your patience and cooperation!